 - Place your bet at the Bookmaker first, then Lay on the Exchange instantly after.
 Be sure to hit the Pink Lay and not the Blue Back price on Betfair!

-- If you’ve just placed your qualifier for an SNR free bet bet then continue to Step 2.
+- If you’ve just placed your qualifier for an SNR free bet bet then continue to the next step.

-- If you’re still still meeting a Rollover Requirement then you need to repeat Step 1 until you’re eligible to withdraw.
+- If you’re still still meeting a Rollover Requirement then you need to repeat this step until you’re eligible to withdraw.
 Take care with finding a close match between the Bookmaker and Betfair otherwise it’ll drastically reduce your overall profit.

 - If you’ve successfully placed enough matched bets to meet your rollover requirement then next section is redundant — just withdraw your money!